 16-VII.B.
-REPORTING REQUIREMENT [24 CFR 35.1225(e)]
+REPORTING REQUIREMENT [24 CFR 35.1225(e); Notice PIH 2017-13]

-The PHA must report the name and address of a child identified as having an elevated blood lead level to the public health department within 5 business days of being so notified by any other medical health care professional.
+The owner must report the name and address of a child identified as having an elevated blood lead level to the public health department within five business days of being so notified by any other medical health care professional.
+The owner must also notify the HUD field office and the HUD Office of Lead Hazard Control and Healthy Homes (OLHCHH) of the child's address within five business days.
+The PHA may collaborate with the owner on the notification process, such as by agreeing with the owner to provide the required notifications on the owner's behalf.